SimonOuellette35/Microstructure/README.md

 ###### TODO/Desired features:

-* More realistic/complex Cointegration mechanism that can simulate temporary shocks
+* [x] More realistic/complex Cointegration mechanism that can simulate temporary shocks
-* Support for regime changes and temporary trends when simulating individual assets
+* [ ] Support for regime changes and temporary trends when simulating individual assets
-* Trade simulation should support dark exchanges: fills that occur in-between the bid and the ask
+* [ ] Trade simulation should support dark exchanges: fills that occur in-between the bid and the ask
-* Return available bid/ask sizes on the book (not just prices, as is the case right now)
+* [ ] Return available bid/ask sizes on the book (not just prices, as is the case right now)
-* Support non 1:1 cointegration levels
+* [ ] Support non 1:1 cointegration coefficients
+* [ ] Create a pip package for easy install
-* Support for exogenous variables that influence the cointegration relationshp and the individual assets
+* [ ] Support for exogenous variables that influence the cointegration relationshp and the individual assets
-* Simulate Level 2 book
+* [ ] Simulate Level 2 book
-* Simulate different exchanges with different functionalities (ideally based on the real Canadian and U.S. exchanges)
+* [ ] Simulate different exchanges with different functionalities (ideally based on the real Canadian and U.S. exchanges)
-* Model Wiggins-like mean-reverting volatility
+* [ ] Model Wiggins-like mean-reverting volatility
-* A module that makes it easy to do curriculum learning by building increasingly complex data series
+* [ ] A module that makes it easy to do curriculum learning by building increasingly complex data series
-* More realistic asset models than just log-normal (support Cauchy distributions, for example?)
+* [ ] More realistic asset models than just log-normal (support Cauchy distributions, for example?)
-* **DataGeneration.Derivative** object (to simulate things such as options)
+* [ ] **DataGeneration.Derivative** object (to simulate things such as options)
-* A live market simulation mode (rather than only generating historical data) with automated participants
+* [ ] A live market simulation mode (rather than only generating historical data) with automated participants
-* Optimize & parallelize code for faster data generation
+* [ ] Optimize & parallelize code for faster data generation

 ###### About the author: